Day by Day Adventures

 You arrive St Lucia and venture along a mountain road to the stunningly beautiful Rodney Bay to meet your fellow crewmembers.
 You learn about your 46-foot sailing catamaran and then we cast-off, raise the mainsail, and head to Anse Cachon reef for a quick orientation dive.
 You start your Advanced SCUBA Diver course exploring the 165-foot Lesleen M shipwreck, where large groupers and a sea floor of garden eels await us.
 Have some fun sea-kayaking and wakeboarding in the calm, protected anchorage.
 Next you learn Drift Diving at 'Supermans Flight', a high-current coral wall underneath the Pitons in the SMMA marine park, then relax with a hike through jungle-covered botanical gardens for a soak in the volcanic hot springs.
 Working with marine rangers, we learn about management of the park.

 You sail on your first blue-water passage to St Vincent, usually accompanied by a pod of dolphins playing in our bow wake, and arrive at the Soufriere volcano.
 We hike up to the rim of its caldera for a view of primordial Earth through an amazing national park.
 St Vincent has spectacular wall dives including the lava flows of 'Mystery Reef' where you may find camouflaged frogfish, batfish, flying gurnards, and more, we even dive through a bat cave!
 Ashore we explore the Pirates of the Caribbean movie set and hike to the top of Fort Duvernette.
 You learn about Night Diving and nocturnal marine life as well as conducting underwater research activities on coral reef and fishes and contribute to conservation projects.
-We begin our Freediver training, learning relaxation techniques as we turn on our ‘mammalian diving reflex’.
+For those interested, we begin our optional Freediver training, learning relaxation techniques as we turn on our 'mammalian diving reflex'.

 The Grenadines offer us many small keys with rolling hills and picturesque villages.
 We visit Bequia, a relaxed island with gingerbread-trimmed houses and home to the traditional fishing and whaling industries.
 We spend an unforgettable day assisting in sea turtle conservation efforts with Brother King at the Old Hegg Turtle Sanctuary, cleaning the turtles and tanks and releasing a Hawskbill to the ocean.
 The diving in the Grenadines is exciting, with encounters of large pelagic fishes and pristine reefs.
 We explore throughout the many islands, diving, hiking, and watersports as well as shopping and a few visits ashore to eat amazing local cuisine.
 You continue developing your freediving skills, learning to easily and comfortably hold your breathe for three minutes or more and breath hold dive to over 60 feet!